 We have more information about side effects and tips on how to cope with them.

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 Pregnancy and contraception

-Don’t breastfeed during this treatment and for several months afterwards because the drug may come through in the breast milk.
+Don’t breastfeed during treatment and for 4 months afterwards.
+The drug may come through in the breast milk.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 Don’t have immunisations with live vaccines while you’re having treatment and for up to 12 months afterwards.
 The length of time depends on the treatment you are having.
 Ask your doctor or pharmacist how long you should avoid live vaccinations.

 In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

 - other vaccines, but they might not give you as much protection as usual